timberwoof/miniature-potato/README.md

 Thus the PCF8575, using the I2C interface, makes it wasy to control a bunch of relays.

-A dead-simple voltage divider consisting of a 4 kOhm and a 1 kOhm resistor provide the 1v test voltage.
+A voltage divider consisting of a 4 kOhm and a 1 kOhm resistor connected to the 5V supply provides the 1V test voltage.
+You could use the 12V supply to make the test voltage: Use an 11kOhm resistor instead of 4kOhm.

 This design uses relays instead of opto-isolators because relays accomplish extremely high impedance "off" conditions in ways that no transistor can.
 I did not ant to connect